impredicative/bitlyshortener/README.md

 ## Requirements
 ### Tokens
+#### Obtaining tokens
 This package doesn't include any access token.
 To obtain one:
-* Sign up for a new Bitly account.
+* Sign up for a new Bitly account at https://bitly.com/a/sign_up.
-An email address such as `YourGmailUsername+RandomSuffix@gmail.com` should work.
+An email address such as `YourGmailUsername+RandomSuffix1@gmail.com` should work.
 * When asked "How will you use your links?", select "For personal use".
 * Verify the email address by clicking the link in the confirmation email.
 It can on rare occasions be necessary to have the confirmation email resent.
 * In the account profile settings, navigate to Generic Access Token.
 * Enter password and click Generate Token.

+#### Rate limits
 The following are the known rate limits per token:
 * Per minute: 100 (presumably for status 200 or 201) [[ref]](https://dev.bitly.com/v4/#section/Rate-Limiting)
 * Per hour: 1000 (presumably for status 200 or 201) [[ref]](https://dev.bitly.com/v4/#section/Rate-Limiting)
 * Per month: 1000 (presumably for status 201 only) [[ref] (requires login)](https://app.bitly.com/organization/1/detail)

-Bitly sends a monthly email if if the account's 50% usage limit for new short links is exceeded for the month.
-To avoid this email by staying under the 50% limit, use twice as many tokens as necessary.
+Bitly sends a monthly email if if the account's 50% usage limit for new short links is exceeded for the calendar month.
+If this email is received, it is suggested to immediately obtain and add new tokens to the pool used by this package.
+As follows, it is preferable to stay under the 50% limit for the long term by having a sufficient pool of tokens.

 ### Python
 Python 3.7+ is required.